-b.
-Enabling the pilot to determine that there is sufficient "enhanced flight visibility," as required by § 91.175(l)(2), for descent and operation below minimum descent altitude/decision height (MDA)/(DH). c.
-Enabling the pilot to use the EFVS imagery to detect and identify the "visual references for the intended runway," required by § 91.175(l)(3), to continue the approach with vertical guidance to 100 feet height above touchdown zone elevation.

-5. Use of EFVS for instrument approach operations must be in accordance with the provisions of § 91.175(l) and (m).
+- c.
+Enabling the pilot to use the EFVS imagery to detect and identify the "visual references for the intended runway," required by § 91.175(l)(3), to continue the approach with vertical guidance to 100 feet height above touchdown-zone elevation. - 5.
+Use of EFVS for instrument-approach operations must be in accordance with the provisions of § 91.175(l) and (m), and § 121.651 where applicable.
 Appropriate limitations must be stated in the Operating Limitations section of the airplane flight manual to prohibit the use of the EFVS for functions that have not been found to be acceptable.

-Issued in Renton, Washington, on July 7, 2006.
+Issued in Renton, Washington, on June 11, 2010.